erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 -----------------------------

 After nominations are accepted, students prepare their Learning Agreements (LAs).
-One of the things they will need to provide is the list of courses picked from the Course Catalogue hosted by the *receiving* institution.

-LA is stored and edited in the *Sending Web App*, but remote EWP APIs may ease the process somewhat:
+It might seem as a completely separate process from the user's perspective but internally, adding new courses to the Learning Agreement is implemented the same way as accepting and rejecting nominations is - by adding new history entries to the same Outgoing Mobility object (and by using the same APIs).

+It's worth noting that the **receiving institution is also allowed to edit Learning Agreements** in EWP.
+The flowchart below presents only one of the possible use cases in which it is the student who edits his own LA, but LAs can also be edited by both coordinators if need be.
+All changes, regardless of who made them, need to be accepted by all three the parties (the student, the sending coordinator, and the receiving coordinator).
+You can read more on this subject in [Outgoing Mobility Remote Update API][mobility-update-api] and [Outgoing Mobilities API] [mobilities-api].

+As we said, the primary workflow uses APIs which we have already introduced.
+There are however some other APIs which might be useful during this stage:

- * **Courses API** - implemented by the *receiving* institution, it allows to verify if a course by the given ID exists, and - in some cases - if it was confirmed that it will be conducted during the next academic term.
+ * **Courses API** - implemented by the *receiving* institution, it allows to verify if a course by the given ID exists, and - in some cases - if it has been confirmed that it will be conducted during the next academic term.

- * **Course Picker API** - **disputable** (may be dropped in the final revision of this document), implemented by the *receiving* institution, it allows the sending institution to redirect the student to the remote Course Catalogue, and search and select courses directly from it.
+   Please note, that implementing Courses API is **optional** in the EWP Mobility process - Learning Agreements *can* be filled out without the receiving institution implementing it.
+However, it is still RECOMMENDED for the receiving institution to implement it, because it allows for a much better user experience when Learning Agreements are edited in the sending institution's web application (and we want students to be able to edit them there).

- * **Course Search API** - **disputable** (may be dropped in the final revision of this document), implemented by the *receiving* institution, it allows the sending institution to implement various classes of a local course catalogue browser (the student never leaves the *Sending Web App* in this case).
+ * **Course Search API** - implemented by the *receiving* institution, it allows the sending institution to search through the remote catalogue of courses.

- * The *receiving* institution can be notified on all changes in the LA if it implements the proper CNR API (which we have already described in the previous section).
-These notifications seem unimportant at this point, but they will be, once LA is approved by both parties (see next chapter).
+   As above, implementing this API is **optional**, but RECOMMENDED.
+It allows the sending institution to design for a better user experience.

 The following flowchart presents the entire process: